Kelly Steckelberg Sells 6,700 Shares of Zoom Video Communications, Inc. (NASDAQ:ZM) Stock

-Zoom Video Communications, Inc. (NASDAQ:ZM) CFO Kelly Steckelberg sold 6,700 shares of the firm’s stock in a transaction that occurred on Thursday, June 3rd.
-The shares were sold at an average price of $321.53, for a total transaction of $2,154,251.00.
-Following the completion of the sale, the chief financial officer now owns 6,700 shares of the company’s stock, valued at $2,154,251.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Zoom Video Communications, Inc. (NASDAQ:ZM) CFO Kelly Steckelberg sold 6,700 shares of Zoom Video Communications stock in a transaction on Friday, June 11th.
+The stock was sold at an average price of $359.14, for a total transaction of $2,406,238.00.
+Following the sale, the chief financial officer now directly owns 6,700 shares of the company’s stock, valued at $2,406,238.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.

 Kelly Steckelberg also recently made the following trade(s):